jackiekolv/saving-account/README.md

 - Transaction verification uses Caffeine cache, default TTL = 60s.
 - Confirm API will fail if cache expired or request mismatches.
 - All secure endpoints require JWT token in `Authorization` header.
+- You can also find a ready-to-use Postman Collection in the `/postman` folder.

 ---
 © 2025 Saving Account Demo